53rd Weather Reconnaissance Squadron: 53rd WRS history

 In 1976, the 815th Tactical Airlift Squadron of the Air Force Reserve, also based at Keesler, was redesignated the 815th Weather Squadron "Storm Trackers" and served as an associate squadron to the 53rd until 1987, when the 815th reverted to a tactical airlift unit because of reduced numbers of WC-130s.
-The Regular Air Force's 53rd WRS was inactivated in June 1991 for budgetary reasons and its assets and personnel transferred to the 815th TAS, which formed a flight to assume the weather recon mission while continuing its airlift role as well.
-On 1 November 1993, as a result of the impact of Hurricane Andrew the year before, the 53rd WRS was reactivated as a full-time Air Force Reserve squadron to take over the weather reconnaissance mission from the 815th AS.
+The Regular Air Force 53rd was inactivated in June 1991 for budgetary reasons and its assets and personnel transferred to the 815th TAS, which formed a flight to assume the weather recon mission while continuing its airlift role as well.
+On 1 November 1993, as a result of the impact of Hurricane Andrew the year before, the 53rd was reactivated as a full-time Air Force Reserve squadron to take over the weather reconnaissance mission from the 815th.

-The WC-130H airframes flown by the 53rd WRS were originally built in 1964–65 as C-130Es.
+The WC-130H airframes flown by the 53rd were originally built in 1964–65 as C-130Es.
 Hurricane Andrew had also demonstrated a need for upgraded models to continue the Hurricane Hunter mission, and funding for ten replacements was authorized by Congress in FY1998.
-On 11 October 1999, the 53rd WRS received its first Lockheed WC-130, and flew its first hurricane mission in the new model on 16 November, into Hurricane Lenny.
+On 11 October 1999, the 53rd received its first Lockheed WC-130, and flew its first hurricane mission in the new model on 16 November, into Hurricane Lenny.
 Problems with the new model, primarily damage to its composite material 6-bladed propellers from hail and ice and a lack of sensitivity in its color radar images, delayed its Initial Operational Capability until just before the 2005 hurricane season.
 The propeller problem was overcome by bonding a metal sleeve to the leading edge of each blade and the radar issue by changes in the radar software coding.

 While in conversion to the new airframe, the unit continued its mission of aerial weather reconnaissance and added a new weather-related mission type in 2003, using the WC-130Js to drop buoys ahead of impending tropical storms.
 In 2004, the unit started training to support tactical airlift missions in addition to its weather mission.
 The landfall of Hurricane Katrina on 29 August 2005 caused devastating damage to Keesler.
 An estimated one-third of the members of the parent 403rd Wing lost a home or had it extensively damaged.
 Yet the equipment and personnel of the squadron, flying out of Dobbins Air Reserve Base near Atlanta, Georgia when the hurricane struck, never missed a tasked mission during Katrina or follow-up storms.